yzshi5/GMFlow/README.md

 ## Simulation pipeline
 ![image](fig/data.PNG)

-**GMFlow Raw Simulation** is a large-scale open dataset of high-fidelity three-dimensional earthquake ground-motion simulations (more than 5300 events) generated for the GMFlow project.
+**GMFlow Raw Simulation** is a large-scale open dataset of high-fidelity three-dimensional earthquake ground-motion simulations generated for the GMFlow project.
 It contains both **point-source** and **finite-rupture** earthquake scenarios for San Francisco Bay Area, covering magnitudes **Mw 4.4**, **Mw 6**, and **Mw 7** .
 Please download the dataset (.h5 files) from [https://huggingface.co/datasets/Yaozhong/GMFlow_raw_simulation](https://huggingface.co/datasets/Yaozhong/GMFlow_raw_simulation)

-The simulations are performed on the supercomputer Perlmutter at the National Energy Research Scientific Computing Center (NERSC), with a total size of **3.27 TB**, this dataset is intended to support research in earthquake engineering, seismology, scientific machine learning, operator learning, generative modeling, and uncertainty-aware surrogate modeling.
+The simulations are performed on the supercomputer Perlmutter at the National Energy Research Scientific Computing Center (NERSC), more than 5300 events with a total size of **3.27 TB**, this dataset is intended to support research in earthquake engineering, seismology, scientific machine learning, operator learning, generative modeling, and uncertainty-aware surrogate modeling.

 Detailed preprocessing files are provided in ```simulation_process``` folder, please run the `preprocess.py, post_process.py and final_norm.py` sequentially for each magnitude